-Rubin Operations has four operational Departments in addition to the RDO (Rubin Director's Office): Rubin Observatory Operations (ROO) (Rubin Observatory Operations), Rubin Data Production(Obsolete use Rubin Data Management (RDM)) (RDP) (Rubin Data Production), Rubin system PerFormance (RPF) (Rubin System Performance), and REO (Rubin Education and Public Outreach).
-Each operational Department is led by an Associate Director (Associate Director (AD)).
+Rubin Operations has three operational Departments and one Program in addition to the Director's Office: RDO (Rubin Director's Office), ROO (Rubin Observatory Operations), RDP (Rubin Data Production), RPF (Rubin System Performance), and REO (Rubin Education and Public Outreach; a Program within Rubin).
+Each operational Department is led by an Associate Director; REO is led by a Head of Program).